FRex/bench1/README.md

 A Python script that runs a command using time, and prints its elapsed real time, peak RSS (from time command), and return code, and forwards the return code.

-Requires GNU time, not BusyBox one.
-On Windows msys provides GNU time exe.
+Requires GNU time, not BusyBox one. ~~On Windows msys provides GNU time exe.~~ **NOTE: On Windows for non-msys programs the max_rss is always 5.3 MiB, this is a bug of some sort and I'll look into it in the future.**

 # examples